tswanepoel/crongadgetry/README.md

 |   **100,000** |      NA |    0.055 |
 | **1,000,000** |      NA |    0.531 |

 > These results can obviously vary using different hardware or under different circumstances.
-By no means are they intended to be used for anything other than remarking that performance should be fine.
-Also, keep in mind that Quartz is awesome and does may more other things that we can't do here.
+By no means are they intended to be complete or used for anything other than perhaps getting some idea of its performance.
+Keep in mind that Quartz is awesome and does many more other things that we can't do here.

 ---
 Here are some code snippets that illustrate how the results were determined.